 Connect the upper output port (right) of the

-Now that you have your loop configured, you can set up a Data Workflow to perform your operation.
-In this use case, this is where you would configure the creation of your submissions.
+Now that you have your loop configured, you can set up a Data Workflow to create your submissions.

 This article is focused on the looping aspect of a Data Workflow.
 So, we won't build the entire logic to create submissions.
 Instead, we'll focus on what you need in this second Data Workflow so your loop runs.

-Drag and drop Data Workflow component onto your canvas, placing it below the
+Drag and drop another Data Workflow component onto your canvas, placing it below the

 Configure the Input Operator

 This Input operator brings in the data stored in your selectedGroup Hidden component.
-When creating your submissions, you would reference this instead of your larger data table.
-That's because this Hidden component holds only the data for one group of 50 entries at a time.
+When creating your submissions, you’ll reference this data instead of your larger data table because this Hidden component only stores the data for one group of 50 entries at a time.

 Drag and drop an Input operator onto the Data Workflow canvas.